Dhanush: Personal life

 Dhanush married Aishwarya, actor Rajinikanth's elder daughter on 18 November 2004.
 They have two sons, Yatra and Linga, who were born in 2006 and 2010 respectively.
 The couple announced their separation on 17 January 2022, and divorced on November 27, 2024.

 Dhanush is an ardent devotee of the Hindu god Shiva and has given his two sons Shaivite names.
-Dhanush is a vegetarian.
-Having experimented with various cooking styles since childhood, he said he would have become a chef if not an actor.
+A vegetarian, he has experimented with various cooking styles since childhood, and said he would have become a chef if not an actor.

 Music career

 Dhanush is a singer, generally for his own films.
 As a lyricist, he is often credited as "Poet-u Dhanush" (Tanglish slang).
 He was introduced as a playback singer in Pudhukottaiyilirundhu Saravanan, by its composer Yuvan Shankar Raja and collaborated again with him in his brother Selvaraghavan's directorial, Pudhupettai.
 He sang further numbers in Selvaraghavan's films Aayirathil Oruvan and Mayakkam Enna; the former, which featured him alongside his then wife Aishwarya Rajinikanth.

 "Why This Kolaveri Di" was released on YouTube in 2011 as part of the soundtrack to the film 3, the directorial debut of Aishwarya Dhanush.
 The song became the most-searched video in India.
 Anirudh Ravichander was the soundtrack composer for the film and Dhanush wrote much of the lyrics.
 He has also sung "No Problem" in the Kannada film Vajrakaya, which earned him a nomination for the Filmfare Award for Best Male Playback Singer – Kannada, and "Thikka" in the Telugu film Thikka.